nolecram/my_ibm_professional_journey/IBM Blog Post - October 24 2012 - OpenStack Folsom.md

 ![Marco Celon](./assets/images/marco-celon-photo.jpg)

-Marco is an IBM cloud delivery specialist and has been involved with several cloud proposals in SW Europe and in MEA.
-He is involved with a private cloud implementation (Infrastructure on Demand) in Australia.
-He recently relocated to Australia from Italy.
+Marco is an IBM cloud delivery specialist based in Australia.
+During his IBM tenure (2006-2012), he worked across three regions: Italy (2006-2010), Dubai/Middle East (2010-2012), and Australia (2012), with involvement in cloud proposals for SW Europe, MEA, and APAC markets.
+He is currently engaged with private cloud implementations in the Australia/New Zealand region.

 ---